epikurus/flexget_config/README.md

 * Create the trakt.tv lists accordingly
 * Change the paths in the move tasks to match your system
 * Alternative names for series can be defined directly with the series plugin in the series template
-* If you plan on using the anime rename script, you will need to install and configure [kiara](https://github.com/hartfelt/kiara/).
+* If you plan on using the anime rename script, you will need to install and configure [kiara](https://github.com/hartfelt/kiara/) and create the anime rename list file.
 If not just remove the lines marked in the move-anime task
 * Remove/edit everything else that does not fit your setup and needs
 * Finally, add flexget to cron (i use 30m, but i guess 1/2h is also fine): `*/30 * * * * /usr/local/bin/flexget execute`

+This config was designed and tested for linux.
+It will NOT work on windows out of the box.